 What we don’t: Not as roomy or weather-worthy as the Half Dome SL above.

-Nemo makes some of the best backpacking tents in the business, so the recent release of their budget-oriented Aurora certainly caught our attention.
-A modern take on the simple entry-level tent, the Aurora offers a large amount of livable space by way of prebent poles (the interior feels quite open with four near-vertical walls), hubs at both the head and foot ends, and a ridge pole at the center.
+Nemo makes some of the best backpacking tents in the business, so the release of their budget-oriented Aurora certainly caught our attention.
+A modern take on the simple entry-level tent, the Aurora offers a large amount of livable space by way of pre-bent poles (the interior feels quite open with four near-vertical walls), hubs at both the head and foot ends, and a ridge pole at the center.
 A symmetrical design and Nemo’s intuitive hardware make set up a breeze, and you even get features like light-diffusing pockets and snaps for Nemo’s Pawprint liner (great for protecting the tent floor from your pup).
 For casual or penny-pinching backpackers who want a step up in interior space and quality from most budget tents, the Aurora is certainly worth a look.
+Plus, the newest iteration of the tent features a more sustainable build that’s free of harmful PFAS, which are “forever chemicals” known to be harmful to both human health and the environment.

 Priced at $300 (with an included footprint), the Aurora is on the spendy side of "budget."
-You do save $29 compared with the popular Half Dome above and get more durable materials (68D vs. 40D for the floor), but the REI is over a half-pound lighter and far more spacious with an additional 4 inches in length and width.
+You do save $49 compared with the popular Half Dome above and get more durable materials (75D vs. 40D for the floor), but the REI is nearly a full pound lighter and a bit more spacious.
 We also found the REI gets the edge in wind protection—the very upright shape of the Nemo made it vulnerable to bowing in strong gusts on a trip in Colorado's San Juan Mountains.
-Weight-conscious hikers that get out a fair amount will likely opt for the Half Dome, but the Aurora is still a durable and affordable choice, and it’s hard to beat the premium feel and finishes of a Nemo design.
-For more space, you can bump up to the Aurora 3P (88 x 72 in.) for $360.
+Weight-conscious hikers who get out a fair amount will likely opt for the Half Dome, but the Aurora is still a durable and affordable choice, and it’s hard to beat the premium feel and finishes of a Nemo design.
+For more space, you can bump up to the Aurora 3P (88 x 73 in.) for $360...
+Read in-depth Aurora 3P review

 See the Nemo Aurora 2P

-REI Co-op Trailmade 2 budget backpacking tentPackaged weight: 5 lbs.
-7 oz.
+REI Co-op Trailmade 2 budget backpacking tentPackaged weight: 5 lb.
+7.0 oz.

 Floor dimensions: 88 x 52 in.